On the $nk-attack Roman Dominating Number of a Graph: Definitions

 \begin{theorem} Let $K_n$ be a complete graph on $n$ vertices, then

 \end{theorem}

-Moving on to star graphs, we begin by noting that once again $\gamma(K_{1,n}) = 1$ and $\gamma_R(K_{1,n}) = 2$.
-If we wanted to find a minimum weight $2RD$ labeling, we can begin by letting the center vertex have a label of 2.
+For positive integers $a$ and $b$, let $K_{a,b}$ denote the complete bipartite graphs with partitions of size $a$ and $b$.
+For the star graphs, note that $\gamma(K_{1,n}) = 1$ and $\gamma_R(K_{1,n}) = 2$.
+If we wanted to find a minimum weight \taRD labeling, we can begin by letting the center vertex have a label of 2.
 However, we will quickly note that while we can let one leaf vertex have a label of 0, all the other leaves must have a label of 1.
 With some exploration, we can easily show the following:

 \begin{theorem} Let $K_{1,n}$ be a star graph on $n+1$ vertices, then

 \end{theorem}